-- b.
-DAP was known to be the political adversary of MCA and a reasonable man would accept that politicising a Chinese primary school is what a politician such as the appellant may do under circumstances; - c.
+- a.
+The appellant was a politician and a senior leader of DAP who was participating in the State Election when the Impugned Statements was made; - b.
+DAP was known to be the political adversary of MCA and a reasonable man would accept that politicising a Chinese primary school is what a politician such as the appellant may do under the circumstances; - c.
 The appellant admitted that he gave political speeches about DAP's contribution for Chinese primary schools; - d.
 It is not disputed that the appellant in the run up to the State Election stated that during his tenure as the Finance Minister, the appellant had allocated RM4 million to the school.
-To us, these acts of politicising; - e.
+To us, these acts of politicising;

+- e.
 There is nothing in the allegation of 'politicising' that had the tendency to expose the appellant to hatred, ridicule or contempt in the mind of a reasonable man or would tend to lower the appellant in the estimation of right-thinking members of society; - f.
 There is no allegation in the Impugned Statements that it was the appellant who had imposed the condition; - g.
-The allegations in the week before the publication of 1st respondent's Article was that, it was PW-1 who had imposed the condition on the change of name of the School before the RM4 million was allocated. - h.
+The allegation in the week before the publication of the 1st respondent's Article was that, it was PW1 who had imposed the condition on the change of name of the School before the RM4 million was allocated. - h.
 What the Impugned Statements does is to allege that the appellant had not denied that there was such a condition imposed.
-The Impugned Statements does not allege that the appellant had imposed the condition. - i.
-The Impugned Statements, when read as a whole, is merely a call for the appellant to explain the allegations which had arisen in the course of the Johor State Election and which he had not issued any denial;
+The Impugned Statements do not allege that the appellant had imposed the condition. - The Impugned Statements, when read as a whole, are merely a call for the appellant to explain the allegations which had arisen in the course of the Johor State Election and which he had not issued any denial; - j.

-- j.
 In any event, the final sentence in the 1st respondent's Article takes away any sting in the Impugned Statements.
 A person who is making an unequivocal and definitive allegation would not ask for an explanation.
-A reasonable man reading the final sentence In the Impugned Statements would accept that the explanation might be forthcoming from the appellant on the issue and would therefore not have the tendency to pass any judgment on him yet; - k.
+A reasonable man reading the final sentence in the Impugned Statements would accept that the explanation might be forthcoming from the appellant on the issue and would therefore not have the tendency to pass any judgment on him yet; - k.
 It is not defamatory to allege that a Finance Minister had imposed a condition to its allocation of fund.
 The imposition of conditions by public authorities to their approvals is commonplace; - I. The imposition of a condition for the School to change its name before any fund could be allocated for its construction is also not defamatory because a reasonable man would accept that the change of name could be for innocent reasons due to changed or changing circumstances.
 Even if the name of a proposed school is changed, the old name could still be used for another school to be built.
-Indeed, this was alluded to by PW-1 as shown in her following evidence:
+Indeed, this was alluded to by PW1 as shown in her following evidence: